SenRanja/Aug/readme.md

 # Category Balance

-Liu has uploaded the image set to YOLO Hub: `https://hub.ultralytics.com/datasets/dL8pDaojLoJ4WFIuNV2l`, which can be viewed for labeling reference.
+Liu has uploaded the image set to YOLO Hub: [YOLOhub of argoPest](https://hub.ultralytics.com/datasets/dL8pDaojLoJ4WFIuNV2l), which can be viewed for labeling reference.

 As shown in the figure, the following quantities represent the number of bounding boxes (not the number of images), indicating an imbalance.